-Head Teacher's Tea Party!
+Head Teachers Tea Party!

-Once a term, two children from each class who have had continuous positive behavior will be nominated by their class teacher and supporting staff to attend the Head Teachers Tea Party!
+Once a term, two children from each class who have had continuous positive behaviour will be nominated by their class teacher and supporting staff to attend the Head Teachers Tea Party!

 We expect staff to have an overview of rewards, to ensure that all pupils are appropriately noticed and rewarded.